jenyss/product-catalog-assistant/README.md

 ## How-to

 1. Enter your question in the ```user_input``` field.
 See the execution output in the notebook for an example.
-2. List the all .xlsx files you would like to compare products from.
+2. Pass to ````file_paths``` the list of all .xlsx files you would like to compare products from.
 Currently, only files with single spreadsheet are supported.
 Multi-sheet files support is coming in the next version.
 3. If you have added new files for extraction then set ```file_processing=True```, else set it to ```file_processing=False```. **Important** Only embed data from a file once.
 Repeated embedding will pollute the database.
 If you do so then you can reset the DB and re-embed all documents.
 To do this, run the second cell to reset ChromaDB.

 ```